 To remove asbestos materials, you need to purchase or rent the necessary equipment to complete the job.
 You also need to buy personal protective equipment, HEPA filtered air movers and vacuums and decontamination equipment.
 In case you accidentally release asbestos fibers into asbestos-free areas, you’ll need to foot a substantial bill to clean up.

 When you consult asbestos removal contractors, they will assess your requirements and provide you with an experienced, trained, fully-equipped, and insured workforce to complete the project correctly.

 Professionals in asbestos removal are trained and certified in their job.
 They understand and can implement the containment requirements necessary to isolate their work area.
 As licensed experts, they also possess pollution liability insurance to protect you in the event of accidents.
 In addition, they use specialized personal protective gear, HEPA filtered equipment, and decontamination equipment to perform safe asbestos abatement.

 To determine the cost of an asbestos removal project, your contractor will need to take a look at the abatement site.
 Different projects usually have different requirements and, depending on the risk rating, costs, and procedures can vary drastically.

 For more information about professional asbestos abatement, reach out to Advanced Remediation Solutions.
-We are asbestos and mold removal experts in Edmonton, AB, and we excel in our services.
-Our team has the expertise, experience, and equipment to assess and remediate not only the significant contaminants of mold and asbestos, but also PCBs, animal feces, mercury, and other hazardous materials.
+We are asbestos and mould removal experts in Edmonton, AB, and we excel in our services.
+Our team has the expertise, experience, and equipment to assess and remediate not only the significant contaminants of mould and asbestos, but also PCBs, animal feces, mercury, and other hazardous materials.
 Moreover, we offer our clients safe and satisfying experiences so they can breathe easy.